jnabor/aws-cognito-attributes/README.md

 ### Live Demo:
 http://auth-cognito-attributes.s3-website-ap-southeast-1.amazonaws.com

-email me know if you have some questions: http://sonabstudios.com/
+let me know if you have some questions: http://sonabstudios.com/

 ### Features